Best Ways to Make Payments to Foreign Contractors

-This guide to paying foreign contractors is the place to start, with 6 smart options to make it easy, safe and cheap to send payments internationally.
+This guide to paying international contractors is the place to start, with 4 of the best ways to make payments to contractors outside of the US:

 Before you get started, be sure to check out the costs of an international wire, which can include an admin fee, cable charges, SWIFT/BIC fees and a markup on the exchange rate.